Pupil Premium Funding

 How to ensure our school gets the money we need to help our children.

 SinceSeptember 2014 ALL the children in the main school (Reception to Year Two) are entitled to a school meal, free of charge, every day. - there is no need to apply for this.

 In the past, the only families entitled to Free School Meals were those who were in receipt of certain benefits.
 In addition to the children being entitled to Free School Meals, the school also received additional funding to help ensure all children reach their potential.
 We use this money to for outr pupil premium strategy which includes having smaller classes (on average, just 21 children compared with the national average of 30) and to put in place additional support of children where necessary.

-- Income Support (IS)
+- Income support

 - Support under Part IV of the Immigration and Asylum Act 1999

-You can make the application throughthe Cornwall County Council Website
+You can make the application through the Cornwall County Council Website